tribbloid/shapesafe/README.md

 |                         (prove outer product) |  =    | 1 >< 2 >< 3 >< 4 **\|<<-** (i >< j)     |
 | (refute naming of tensor: Dimension mismatch) |  !    |                                         |

-Evidently, `eval` can only be used *iff* each shape operand in the expression (in the above example `a` and `b`)  is either already evaluated, or can be evaluated in the same scope.
-This is the only case when implicit type classes has to be defined by the user.
+Evidently, `eval` can only be used *iff.* each shape operand in the expression (in the above example `a` and `b`)  is either already evaluated, or can be evaluated in the same scope.
+This is the only case when implicit arguments has to be declared by the user.

-Thus, the entire shape algebra can be defined using only 2 layers of abstractions (and quite some rules to manipulate them):
+Thus, the entire shape algebra can be defined using only 2 types of expressions (and a bunch of rules to manipulate them):

 - **Arity** - describing 1D vectors: